valentinoli/conductivity-mapping/README.md

 % gulp
 ```

-Browser-sync watches files in the \dist directory and fires when it detects changes
+Browser-sync runs on a proxy server and watches files in the \dist directory and fires when it detects changes

-Browser-sync is run on a proxy server.

 Open another command line window and run